J. J. Barea: Personal life

 While listed as 6 ft 0 in by the NBA, Barea's mother believes his actual height is around 5 ft 10 in.
 In a 2016 Wall Street Journal story, Barea said that when announced as being 6 feet in pregame player introductions, he sometimes had to stop himself from giggling "because me and about 20,000 other people in the arena knew that was a lie."
+In September 2019, Barea was officially measured by the Mavericks organization and was found to stand 5 ft 10 in barefoot.

 In March 2011, Barea confirmed he was in a relationship with Miss Universe 2006 Zuleyka Rivera.
 In July 2011, they confirmed that they were expecting their first child.
 Rivera gave birth to their son Sebastián José Barea Rivera on February 17, 2012.
 Barea was present during the birth.
 The couple later split in April 2013.

 In the summer of 2013, Barea started dating actress and Miss Universe Puerto Rico 2011 Viviana Ortiz.
 In February 2016, they confirmed that they were expecting their first child.
 Their daughter Paulina Barea Ortiz was born on March 31, 2016.
 Barea and Ortiz got married on August 20, 2016, in a lavish ceremony at the church of the Universidad del Sagrado Corazón in San Juan, Puerto Rico.

 Five days after Hurricane Maria hit, Barea spoke to his parents on a family friend's phone to inform them that Mavs owner Mark Cuban lent him the team plane to fly down to Puerto Rico the next day with food, water, and supplies.
 The Mavs' team plane made the trip five times, delivering a total of more than 100,000 pounds of food, water, power generators, and other supplies.
 Barea made the trip once while his stay-at-home wife ran the other four trips and focused full-time on the relief efforts.
 Barea's efforts in helping Puerto Rico earned him the NBA's J. Walter Kennedy Citizenship Award and the Hall of Fame's Mannie Jackson Award recognizing human spirit.

 Barea is 12 credits short of getting his college degree from Northeastern.
 His older brothers are Jaime, a doctor, and Jason, an engineer.
 Barea returns to his hometown Mayagüez only a few times a year, and usually stops first in Barrio Paris, a poorer part of town where his father used to drive daily to pick up his teammates.
 Before the hurricane, his foundation focused on refurbishing basketball courts in poor areas.
 He holds several basketball clinics each summer throughout the island and usually donates uniforms and equipment for the youth leagues run by Tommy Zapata, who coached Barea from when he was a 3-year-old who could dribble the ball ambidextrously.